Thrum CLI Reference

 ✓ Context saved for furiosa (24 bytes)

-Agent safety note: Agents should use the /thrum:update-context skill instead of running thrum context save directly.
+Agent safety note: Agents should use the /thrum:update-project skill instead of running thrum context save directly.
 The skill composes a structured context (decisions, next steps, work-in-progress) before saving, whereas running the command manually with arbitrary input can overwrite accumulated session state.

 thrum context show